opencord/voltha/install/BuildingTheInstaller.md

 ### Building the installer in production mode
 Production mode should be used if the installer created is going to be used in a production environment.
 In this case, an archive file is created that contains the VM image, the KVM xml metadata file for the VM, the private key to access the vM, and a bootstrap script that sets up the VM, fires it up, and logs into it.

-The archive file and a script called ``installVoltha.sh`` are both placed in a directory named ``volthaInstaller``.
+The archive file and a script called ``deployInstaller.sh`` are both placed in a directory named ``volthaInstaller``.
 If the resulting archive file is greater than 2G, it's broken into 1.8G parts named ``installer.part<XX>`` where XX is a number starting at 00 and going as high as necessary based on the archive size.

 To build the installer in production mode type:
 ``./CreateInstaller.sh``